 From Eq.~\eqref{eq:pot_form2} with the assumption that $\frac{dw}{dz} \geq 0$, we obtain

 Integrating the left-hand (resp.\ right-hand) side this with respect to $z$ (resp.\ $w$) from $z_1$ to $z_2$ (resp.\ from $w_-$ to $w_+$), we obtain

 where $L:=z_+-z_-$ is the half period of the unduloid.
-This is an integral representation of the mean curvature of unduloid, which are functions of $\rho$ (or equivalently $s$) and $L$.
-Then, using Eqs.~\eqref{area}, \eqref{volume}, \eqref{wh}, and \eqref{dz}, the integral representations of the area and volume of half period of unduloid are obtained as
+This is an integral representation of the mean curvature of an unduloid, which is a function of $\rho$ (or equivalently $s$) and $L$.
+Then, using Eqs.~\eqref{area}, \eqref{volume}, \eqref{wh}, and \eqref{dz}, the integral representations of the area and volume of a half period of an unduloid are obtained as